List of women elected to Canadian Parliament

 Women have served in the Canadian House of Commons since the 1921 entrance of Agnes MacPhail, a member of the Progressive Party of Canada from Grey Southeast.
-Over 370 women have since served in the House.
-At the start of the 45th Canadian Parliament there are 103 female MPs, or 30% of the body, the highest in Canada's history.
-Twenty-two of them were elected in the 2021 federal election.
-This represents a gain of three seats from the previous record of 100 women in the 43rd Canadian Parliament, of whom 98 were elected in the 2019 federal election, followed by two more at subsequent by-elections in 2020.
+Over 410 women have since served in the House.
+At the start of the 45th Canadian Parliament there are 104 female MPs, or 30.3% of the body, the highest in Canada's history.
+Thirty-seven of them were elected in the 2025 federal election.
+This represents a gain of one seat from the previous record of 103 women in the 44th Canadian Parliament, of whom 101 were elected in the 2021 federal election, followed by two more at subsequent by-elections in 2023 and 2024.

 Women have been elected to the House of Commons from every province and territory in Canada.